 At the entrance of keukenhof you can rent a bike at ‘rent a bike van Dam‘ for €10 a day.
 This includes a map with the possible routes.
 They open at 9:30 and you have to return the bike by 19:00, so plenty of time to explore!
 The people there can also tell you which fields are in bloom so you won’t miss the best flowers.

 The possibilities are endless.
 For the slightly lazy people among us, the shortest route is 5 km.
 This shouldn’t take you to long, you can snap some nice photos of the fields and tick this activity of your list.
 If you want to get a bit more bang for your buck you can take a longer route and see some of the villages or even the ocean and have a drink on the beach.
 The time indications on the map definitely include breaks and stopping for photos.
 I think you could cycle the purple route in half an hour.
 We ended up cycling the purple and orange route in about 4,5 hours, but we stopped to do entire photoshoots and stopped for lunch and drinks too.

 Important: Respect the crops!
 You are not allowed to walk through the fields.
-In my photo’s I’m either standing at the beginning the field or there was a wider path.
+In my photo’s I’m either standing at the beginning the field or I asked permission.

 Get a photographer!